 Save Tax on Selling Property

-property is often held jointly either because it has been left to children in a will or purchased jointly in
+property and this property is often held jointly either because it has been left to children in a will or

-order to receive rental income.
-In order to avoid unexpected tax bills and to plan effectively for minimising
+purchased jointly in order to receive rental income.
+In order to avoid unexpected tax bills and to plan

 Of course if the property is your primary residence then you will be entitled to claim Principal Private

 Residence Relief (PPR) which means there will be no capital gains tax (CGT) when the property is sold.
 Otherwise,

 it is important to know who owns what before disposing of an asset and it is not always the person you think who

 owns the property and therefore has to pay CGT on the disposal.

 In order to decide that you will need to consider who profits from the sale of the property.
 In general the tax